conwetlab/WMarket/doc/administration-guide.rst

 image.

 .. image:: /images/administration-guide/authorize-button.png
-   :aling: center
+   :align: center

 A new dialog will be opened.
 Just write the name of the user to which you want to assing the provider role.
 Then, click the **+** button.

 .. image:: /images/administration-guide/look_for_user.png
-   :aling: center
+   :align: center

 The user will be moved to the **Authorized users** section.
 Finally, click on the **No Roles** button and assign the provider role as displayed in this image.

 .. image:: /images/administration-guide/assing_provider_role.png
-   :aling: center
+   :align: center

 Then click **Save**.